-In Neath Port Talbot there are Welsh-medium schools, out of primary schools and middle school providing for ages 3 -18yrs, the second middle school established in NPT; the other is an English-medium school for ages 3 – 16yrs.
-There are also 7 English-medium secondary schools and English-medium Special Schools.
+In Neath Port Talbot there are 10 Welsh-medium schools, 9 out of 55 primary schools and 1 middle school providing for ages 3 -18yrs, the second middle school established in NPT; the other is an English-medium school for ages 3 – 16yrs.
+There are also 7 English-medium secondary schools and 2 English-medium Special Schools.

-Currently only 2 schools, Ysgol Gymraeg Castell-nedd and Ysgol Gymraeg Rhosafan, have surplus capacities less than 10% (see appendix 1a).
+Currently only 2 Welsh medium schools, Ysgol Gymraeg Castell-nedd and Ysgol Gymraeg Rhosafan, have surplus capacities less than 10% (see appendix 1a).

-Under the capital element of Reducing Infant Class Sizes And Raising Standards - Welsh Government Grant Funding, it is proposed to develop business cases to increase capacity at both Ysgol Gymraeg Castell-nedd and Ysgol Gymraeg Rhosafan.
+Under the capital element of Reducing Infant Class Sizes And Raising Standards - Welsh Government Grant Funding, it is proposed to develop business cases to increase capacity/provision at both Ysgol Gymraeg Castell-nedd and Ysgol Gymraeg Rhosafan.

-Band A of the Council’s 21st Century Schools Capital Funding Programme comprises 7 schemes, 2 of these relate to improving Welsh-medium education by providing for new build premises on the YG Ystalyfera site that transform secondary phase education and establish primary phase education in an ‘all-through’ Welsh-medium provision for pupils aged 3 -18.
+Band A of the Council’s 21st Century Schools Capital Funding Programme comprises 7 schemes, 2 of these relate to improving Welsh-medium education by providing for new build premises on the Ysgol Gymraeg Ystalyfera – Bro Dur north campus site that transform secondary phase education and establish primary phase education in an ‘all-through’ Welsh-medium provision for pupils aged 3 -18.
 This scheme secures secondary phase Welsh-medium education in the north of the County Borough, including provision for pupils from a neighbouring authority, Powys.
 The north campus development is complemented by a further new build that establishes secondary phase education (11-16) in the south of the County Borough.
 This development addresses significant concerns of parents over long travel times to Ystalyfera, concerns that influence parental decisions when considering opting for primary phase Welsh-medium provision.

 The establishment of a new Welsh-medium school, Ysgol Gymraeg Ystalyfera – Bro Dur, replacing YG Ystalyfera and YGG Y Wern, will provide Welsh-medium education for pupils aged 3 -18 in the north of the County Borough and will see the establishment of secondary phase (11-16) Welsh-medium education in the south of the County Borough.
 This has been supported by a 21st Century Schools Capital Funding Programme investment within Band A comprising c.£17.5m at the north campus and c. £17m at the south campus.
 Further investment is needed at the north campus to build on the progress made during Band A in removing and replacing poor condition buildings with a 21st Century teaching and learning environment.
 The Council’s outline submission for 21st Century Schools Programme Band B capital funding seeks to secure a further £6m investment in replacement accommodation at the north campus to continue the improvement in the quality yof accommodation at the site.
 This further investment submission, building on previous secured investment, is a tangible demonstration of the Council’s commitment and support for Welsh-medium education within the authority.